Fazmin/Short-Scripts-Collection/README.md

  netstat -lantp |  grep ESTABLISHED | awk '{print $5}' |  awk -F: '{print $1}' |  sort -u
 ```

-- Copy a file with progress bar and save hash to a seperate file (You can add this to a loop for multiple files)
+- Copy a file with progress bar and save hash to a seperate file (You can add this to a loop for multiple files).
+Might need to install PV

 ##### example:
 ```